domotz/support_scripts/os_monitoring/src/README.txt

-## Domotz ssh enable PowerShell script for to unock the OS Monitoring feature on your Windows endopoints
+## Domotz SSH enable PowerShell script to unlock the OS Monitoring feature on your Windows endpoints

 TROUBLESHOOTING